MO-Movia/licit-plugin-contrib-paste-json/README.md

 # licit-plugin-contrib-paste-json
-Plugin that allows you to copy in prosemirror JSON.
+Plugin that allows you to paste in prosemirror JSON into the editor.